 };

-Traditional monolithic bundling contrasts sharply with modern native ESM dev servers and hybrid production builds.
-Webpack compiles the entire dependency graph into bundled assets before serving, ensuring consistent runtime behavior but suffering from slower cold starts.
+Traditional monolithic bundling contrasts sharply with native ESM dev servers and hybrid production builds.
+Webpack 5 compiles the entire dependency graph into bundled assets before serving — ensuring consistent runtime behaviour but suffering from slower cold starts on large applications.
 Vite bypasses initial bundling during development, leveraging browser-native ES modules to serve files on-demand.
-Dependency pre-bundling via esbuild transforms CommonJS and UMD packages into ESM-compatible formats, while application code undergoes lazy transformation during requests.

 import { defineConfig } from 'vite';